FirelightWP/easy-fancybox/readme.txt

 Same can be done with an image, flash movie, PDF or iframe link!
 But please remember there can be only **one** item using the ID fancybox-auto per page...

+= Can I have a modal window ? =

+Yes, just create a hidden inline content light box (can be auto-popup) as described above and give the link an extra class "modal".
+This will remove all options to close the light box, like the close button, an overlay click or escape key.

+This means there is NO option to close the light box, unless you create a link like this:

+`
+<a href="#" class="fancybox-close">Enter this site</a>
+`

 = Can I make a menu item open in a FancyBox overlay ? =